I recently published a 3-part Series on Travel Nurse Housing Options. The option that I am least familiar with is RV Travel.

 Independence is another huge advantage.
 IF my assignment is canceled by either the hospital, company, or myself, there are no huge paybacks.
 Most housing is secured for 3 months by companies and if your assignment ends for whatever reason, you are often liable for reimbursement to the company for the balance.

-RV Parks can be difficult to find depending where your assignment is located.
+RV Parks can be difficult to find depending on where your assignment is located.
 In the bigger, busier cities, it seems the RV parks are further out of town and can be very expensive.
-Not impossible to find, just depends how far you are willing to commute.
+Not impossible to find, just depends on how far you are willing to commute.
 Some RV parks do not take monthly residents although I haven’t really had a problem with that aspect.
 Some that do take monthly residents have a lot of undesirable people in them in my opinion so finding the right RV park can take some research.
 Most of it depends on how well-run the RV park is and if they have specific rules for monthly residents.

 Another aspect is weather dependent.
 An RV is basically a “tin box” so you need to be prepared for very hot or very cold weather.
 Some RV’s are labeled “4 Season” and have Thermopane windows, heated bays where your water and connections are located, and extra insulation.
 I personally choose to remain in a milder climate during the winter, and away from the desert in the summer.